API and Plugin Development

 The sandbox is the best place to suss out plugin capabilities and data access.
 The sandbox provides a programmable web crawler interface where you can experiment with different queries and see live results.

-The box above the JSON response is the query you can use to generate the a predictable result from the form arguments, or as a quick-start from which to build your own queries.
+The box above the JSON response is the query you can use to generate a predictable result from the form arguments, or as a quick-start from which to build your own queries.

 Navigating to the API interface via Options, in-app.